jorgueagui/polBpy/README.md

 ## Description
 ***polBpy*** is an open-source library for the analysis of dust polarimetric data (Stokes *I, Q, U* maps; polarization angle $\phi$ and fraction *p*) with the purpose of studying the magneto-turbulent state of the gas and determining the magnitude of the plane-of-sky (POS) component of the magnetic field $B_{POS}$.

-The developement of this library was supported by the NASA/SOFIA Archival Research Program (Grant # USRA for Villanova University).
+The development of this library was supported by the NASA/SOFIA Archival Research Program (Grant # USRA for Villanova University).

 ## Features

-This libraryis divided into two main modules:
+This library is divided into two main modules:

 1. The *dispersion* module which contains routines for performing polarization-angle dispersion calculations.
-Capabilities inlcude:
+Capabilities include:
   - Calculating the two-point dispersion (structure) function (Houde+09).
   - Calculating the autocorrelation function (Houde+09).
   - MCMC fitting and parameter determination (Guerra+21).
   - Local dispersion ($\mathcal{S}$; TBI).
-2. The *DCF* module contains fucntions for calculating $B_{POS}$ using multiple David-Chandrasekhar-Fermi (DCF) approximations:
+2. The *DCF* module contains functions for calculating $B_{POS}$ using multiple David-Chandrasekhar-Fermi (DCF) approximations:
  - Classical (Davis52,Chandrasekhar-Fermi53).
  - Compressional (Skadilis+21)
  - Large-scale flow, shear flow (Lopez-Rodriguez+21,Guerra+23)